equelin/vsphere-ha-deepdive/use_case_-_stretched_clusters.md

   * 100Mbps bandwidth is recommended, dependent on the number of VMs this could be lower or higher, more guidance will be provided soon around this!
   * No multicast required to the witness site.

 When it comes to HA and DRS the configuration is pretty straight forward.
 A couple of things we want to point out as they are configuration details which are easy to forget about.
-Some are discussed in-depth above, some are settings you actually do no use with VSAN.
+Some are discussed in-depth above, some are settings you actually do not use with VSAN.
 We will point this out in the list below:

 * Make sure to specify additional isolation addresses, one in each site (das.isolationAddress0 – 1).
 * Disable the default isolation address if it  can’t be used to validate the state of the environment during a partition (if the gateway isn’t available in both sides).